aftersound/weave/docs/micro-service-virtualization-over-cap-closer-look.md

 - creates a CacheRegistry, which consumes actor types available in CacheFactory bindings to create stateless instances of CacheFactory implementations and maintains a mapping between type and CacheFactory instance, it also maintain a registry which holds caches created by CacheFactory.

+- create a KeyGeneratorRegistry, which consumes actor types available in KeyGenerator bindings to create stateless instances of KeyGenerator implementations and maintains a mapping between type and KeyGenerator instance.

 - creates a ServiceMetadataManager, which has a daemon worker.
 Once the daemon is started, it monitors ServiceMetadata JSON/YAML files over the life time of Weave instance, uses ServiceMetadataReader to read changes of ServiceMetadata(s).